5 Things You Can Do to Instantly Improve Your Credit Score

 The cardholder doesn’t have to give you the physical card or allow you to use and make payments on the account for you to benefit from it.
 Simply adding the account to your report is enough to increase your score.

-If the situation changes and the account begins to decrease your score because of the cardholder’s use, you can remove yourself from the account at any time, and it no longer influences your credit reports.
+If the situation changes and the account begins to decrease your score because of the cardholder’s use, you can remove yourself from the account at any time.
+This will stop it from influencing your credit reports.

 5. Credit boosting programs